IndigoUnited/js-dejavu/README.md

 If you are a developer coming from a language like PHP, Java, ActionScript 3.0, and others, it's likely that you are already familiar with Object Oriented Programming.
-However, JavaScript uses prototypal inheritance which, although powerful and flexible, can be difficult to unde rstand, and specially to maintain in large projects.
+However, JavaScript uses prototypal inheritance which, although powerful and flexible, can be difficult to understand, and specially to maintain in large projects.

 `dejavu` is a library that delivers classical inheritance on top of JavaScript